xraph/steel/CONTRIBUTING.md

 ## Performance Considerations

-ForgeRouter is designed for high performance.
+Steel is designed for high performance.
 When contributing:

 - Avoid unnecessary allocations
 - Use object pooling where appropriate